andraantariksa/bluetooth-explorer/README.md

 # Bluetooth Explorer

-This repository are dedicated for my mid project on Wireless Computing
+This repository are dedicated for my mid project on Wireless Computing (CIT208) course

 ## Getting Started